This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 Landmine / Core Trainer

-The Monster G12 landmine / core trainer station has the following components:
+The Force USA G12 landmine / core trainer station has the following components:

 - Landmine attachment: The landmine consists of a steel sleeve that’s designed to hold one end of your Olympic barbell (there’s also a second sleeve on top that can hold a 1″ diameter standard-sized bar).
 The landmine is permanently fixed to the base of the power rack.
 You can install it on the inside or outside of the rack — with the outside being preferable since it’s out of the way.
 It has a swivel joint, which lets you move the opposite end of the barbell in any direction.